infinite-table/infinite-react/www/content/docs/learn/sorting/overview.page.md

 ### Controlled Sorting

-When you use the controlled <DataSourcePropLink name="sortInfo" /> prop, by default the <DPropLink name="sortMode" /> is `"remote"`, unless you specify otherwise.
+When you use the controlled <DataSourcePropLink name="sortInfo" /> prop, by default the <DPropLink name="shouldReloadData.sortInfo" /> is set to `true`, unless you specify otherwise.

 Also, be aware that when the user interacts with the DataGrid when controlled sorting is configured, the <DPropLink name="sortInfo" /> prop will not update automatically - you need to listen to <DPropLink name="onSortInfoChange" /> and update the <DPropLink name="sortInfo" /> yourself.

-Just like with uncontrolled sorting, updating the controlled <DPropLink name="sortInfo" /> when `sortMode=remote`, will trigger a call to the <DPropLink name="data" /> function, so new sorted data can be re-fetched.
+Just like with uncontrolled sorting, updating the controlled <DPropLink name="sortInfo" /> when `shouldReloadData.sortInfo` is `true`, will trigger a call to the <DPropLink name="data" /> function, so new sorted data can be re-fetched.

 <Note>

-When the controlled <DPropLink name="sortInfo" /> is combined with <DPropLink name="sortMode">sortMode="local"</DPropLink>, the `<DataSource />` will sort the data internally, on any changes of the sorting information.
+When the controlled <DPropLink name="sortInfo" /> is combined with <DPropLink name="shouldReloadData.sortInfo">shouldReloadData.sortInfo=false</DPropLink>, the `<DataSource />` will sort the data internally, on any changes of the sorting information.

 But remember it's your responsibility to update the <DPropLink name="sortInfo" /> prop when the user interacts with the DataGrid.